harrysolovay/ts-browser/README.md

 ### Can I use?

 Web Workers are––at the time of writing this README––supported by 92.74% of web browsers.
 Blobs (another API used by ts-browser) are supported by 93.02% of browsers.
-[Here's a common opinion on this debate](https://twitter.com/jamiebuilds/status/1022568918949408768), incase you're undecided.
+[Here's a common opinion on this debate](https://web.archive.org/web/20190125051607/https://twitter.com/jamiebuilds/status/1022568918949408768), in case you're undecided.